 You can be in full control

-Just like in your younger days, you can drive yourself to appointments or go shopping whenever you want to.
+Like in your younger days, you can drive to appointments or go shopping whenever you want.
 You do not have to schedule anything with a driver.
-You do not have to depend on someone else to give you a ride and to pick you up.
+You do not have to depend on someone to give you a ride or pick you up.
 You just get into your car and start driving.

 If you often like to do things that are unplanned, having your own car is a must

-Maybe you just found out that a good friend of yours is in town, and on a whim, you two want to meet at a nice place for coffee.
-Or, you just remembered that your grandson’s birthday is today and you need to run out to get him a gift because he is coming to see you today.
+Maybe you just found out that a good friend of yours is in town, and on a whim, you two want to meet at a nice coffee place.
+Or, you just remembered that your grandson’s birthday is today, and you need to run out to get him a gift because he is coming to see you today.